 Most state their value proposition as if they were the only company doing what they’re doing.
 Like this one here:

-Why sameness is so pervasive
+Why differentiation strategy is so challenging

 1. You can’t compete on features (for long).